All Episodes

 A significant portion of his life was destroyed.

-It's it's horrible to be treated by the entire world as a villain when all you were trying to do was protect children from vaccine toxicity.
+It's horrible to be treated by the entire world as a villain when all you were trying to do was protect children from vaccine toxicity.

-I've known him for many years now, and he's a man who only wanted to pursue the evidence and to protect children.
+And he's a man who only wanted to pursue the evidence and to protect children.

-And he is actually a a champion of what medicine should be, but sadly the medical system has diverged from that and it has become a corrupt, fraudulent quagmire of child maiming and child sacrifice in the name of vaccine profits.
+But sadly, the medical system has diverged from that and it has become a corrupt, fraudulent quagmire of child maiming and child sacrifice in the name of vaccine profits.

 Don't forget about that.